-Since I always get asked about what it's in my toolbox I decided to put together this compilation, but the one thing I want to emphasize is that even though some tools DO make our life easy, or can speed up some processes, the only way to see improvements fast is with practice, so try to carve as much time as you can, download some of my free workbooks and let's focus on our deliberate practice!
+Since I always get asked about what's in my toolbox I decided to put together this compilation, but the one thing I want to emphasize is that even though some tools DO make our life easy, or can speed up some processes, the only way to see improvements fast is with practice, so try to carve as much time as you can, download some of my free workbooks and let's focus on our deliberate practice!

 If you are interested in checking more recommendations, I have an idea-list with a selection of all my favorite tools.